the-sett/www-thesett-com/content/index.md

 type Msg
 ```

-In order to nest these `Model` and `Msg` types within an application, we will also need an `update` function.
+To nest these `Model` and `Msg` types within an application, we will also need an `update` function.
 When an update occurs it may not result in a change to the authentication status.
 An example might be when an automatic refresh occurs, in which case the state will appear to remain steady in the `LoggedIn` state.
 The `update` function reports the status in an edge-triggered manner, which is to say that it reports it only when it chnages.

 ```elm
 update :